zelon88/CMS-DH_Admin_Login_Bypass/README.md

 --------------------

 We know that an attacker can wipe out the cached password from CMS-DH and that it will completely skip the login screen.
-An attacker can leverage this to gain access to DVR's we don't have authorization to by obtaining a copy of someone else's CMS-DH config directory.
+An attacker can leverage this to gain access to DVR's they shouldn't have authorization to by obtaining a copy of someone else's CMS-DH config directory.
 Because all the config data for devices are stored in the CMS-DH config directory, a successful attacker would have everything they need to log into gain unauthorized access to a local security system.

 Possible attack vectors for stealing the directory include.....